fmhy/edit/Beginners-Guide.md

 > How do I tell if a site or download is safe?
 Any tips?
 Check out [Booty Guard](https://rentry.org/bootyguard) our basic safety guide.
-Still feel unsure?
-Reach out to us via [Discord](https://redd.it/17f8msf) & make sure you've looked at sites/software we've listed as unsafe: [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)

 > I don't know what seeding means or *insert other term*...
-You will find almost all terms related to piracy & more on [The Piracy Glossary](https://rentry.org/the-piracy-glossary) Didn't find it and still confused?
-Reach out to us via [Divolt](https://redd.it/uto5vw).
+You will find almost all terms related to piracy & more on [The Piracy Glossary](https://rentry.org/the-piracy-glossary)

 > How do I download Photoshop/Adobe Products for free?
-You can download pre-cracked Adobe products from [M0nkrus](https://w14.monkrus.ws/) | [How to download from M0nkrus](https://rentry.co/adobesoftware) or Patch it yourself following these guides [here](https://www.reddit.com/r/GenP/wiki/index/) & for MacOS go [here](#macos)
+You can download pre-cracked Adobe products from [M0nkrus](https://w14.monkrus.ws/) who is a well trusted and reputable source for adobe software in the piracy community | [How to download from M0nkrus](https://rentry.co/adobesoftware).
+Alternatively, you can patch it yourself following the guides [here](https://www.reddit.com/r/GenP/wiki/index/).
+For MacOS go [here](#macos)
-!!!info M0nkrus is a well trusted and reputable source for adobe software in the piracy community.

 > How do I download/activate Windows/Office for free?
-For Windows check out this [section](#pirate-windows) For Office check these [guides](https://fmhy.pages.dev/storage/#office-suites)
+For Windows check out this [section](#pirate-windows).
+For Office check these [guides](https://fmhy.pages.dev/storage/#office-suites)

 > Where do I find *insert game title / movie title*?
 For movies check out [this](https://whereyouwatch.com) and for new movies it's a good idea to keep an eye on [r/movieleaks](https://reddit.com/r/movieleaks).
 For sites to stream from check out this [section](#streaming).
-!!!info Pirated releases generally happen after a movie is digitally released or released via Blu-Ray / DVD, which can take 3 months+ after initially playing in theaters.
+Keep in mind that pirated releases generally happen after a movie is digitally released or released via Blu-Ray / DVD, which can take 3 months+ after initially playing in theaters.
 For games use [Rezi](https://rezi.one) or any site listed [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/games/#wiki_.25BA_download_games) and for newly released games check [r/crackwatch](https://reddit.com/r/crackwatch).
-!!!warning Please avoid downloading games from The Pirate Bay or any site listed: [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)
+Please avoid downloading games from The Pirate Bay or any site listed: [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)

 > How do I unlock *insert random game title* DLCs?
 Use the tools listed [here](https://fmhy.pages.dev/gamingpiracyguide/#steam--epic) to unlock DLCs.

 > Should I install & use *insert random anti-virus software* instead of using Windows Defender?
 No don't do that, windows defender is more than good enough, you don't need another anti-virus, but if you're set on installing a secondary AV the one worth installing is Malwarebytes.
 Please read the note [here](#anti-virus).
-!!!warning Stay away from Avast, Norton and McAfee, these are "bloatware" and generally not safe software.
+Stay away from Avast, Norton and McAfee, these are "bloatware" and generally not safe software.

  > How do I bypass this paywalled article?
 Use [this](https://bitbucket.org/magnolia1234/bypass-paywalls-firefox-clean/src/master/) / [2](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) to read the article easily.

 > How do I download image from *insert stock site*?
  You can use [this](https://downloader.la/) if this doesn't work you can find similar stock image downloaders [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/storage/#wiki_stock_photo_sites).

+Still feel unsure?
+Reach out to us via [Discord](https://redd.it/17f8msf) & make sure you've looked at sites/software we've listed as unsafe: [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread)

 ***

 ### Windows Piracy